OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 #### Advanced visualization

 R Dependencies: This section requires that the R packages <code>ggplot2</code> and <code>ggfortify</code> are both installed. <code>ggplot2</code> is part of the KNIME R Statistics Integration (Windows Binaries) which should already be installed via the full KNIME installer, ggfortify however is not.
-In case you use an R installation where one or both of them are not yet installed, add an **R Snippet** node and double-click to configure.
+In case that you use an R installation where one or both of them are not yet installed, add an **R Snippet** node and double-click to configure.
 In the R Script text editor, enter the following code:

 ```r
 #Include the next line if you also have to install ggplot2: